shipyardapp/Shipyard-Documentation/docs/faqs/functionality/resource-limitations.md

 ---
 id: resource-limitations
-title: What resource limitations does Shipyard have?
+title: What resource limitations does Platform have?
 hide_title: true
-description: What resource limitations does Shipyard have?
+description: What resource limitations does Platform have?
 hide_table_of_contents: true
 keywords:
   - faq